wuyuxiangaaa/Study/pages/Unit 2 课文笔记.md

 - a rainbow in the sky
 - Do you know how many colours there are in a rainbow?
 - The power of colours
+- believe that colours can influence our moods
 -